 https://ik.imagekit.io/your_imagekit_id/rest-of-the-path.jpg, here is what happens:

-Third image origin is accessed, i.e., Legacy load balancer.
+Third image origin is accessed, i.e., Backup S3 Images Bucket.
 If the image is found, a response is returned.
 If not, a default image, or

-404 response is returned as there are no more image origins to fetch the image.
+404 response is returned as there are no more image origins configured with this URL-endpoint.